Teeling Distillery Guide

 The Teeling family understands a thing or two about Irish whiskey.
 Mention the name John Teeling to any whiskey lover in Ireland, and the response will be instantaneous: “Oh yes, the dynamic entrepreneur who brought Cooley Distillery back from the dead.”
-A spellbinding figure, Teeling made his fortune in mining before turning back his attention to his families’ legacy of producing high-quality spirits.
+A spellbinding figure, Teeling made his fortune in mining before returning his attention to his family’s legacy of producing high-quality spirits.
 Then, thanks to a massive investment, Cooley bottled its first whiskey in 2010.
-Armed with a clutch of awards, the distillery was on a high – a far cry from the picture in 1987, when Teeling purchased the site.
+Armed with a clutch of awards, the distillery was on a high – a far cry from the picture in 1987 when Teeling purchased the site.

-Yet in 2012, John Teeling decided to sell Cooley and move onto pastures new.
-But his sons, Stephen and Jack, wanted to continue their family’s proud tradition of whiskey making.
+Yet in 2012, John Teeling decided to sell Cooley and move on to new pastures.
+But his sons, Stephen and Jack, wanted to continue their family’s whiskey-making tradition.
 Indeed, the Teelings’ distilling lineage dates from 1782, when Walter Teeling opened a distillery on Marrowbone Lane in Dublin.
 After an exhaustive search, they decided to set up a modern, urban distillery in the heart of Dublin.
 The project was initiated in 2012 to bring distillation back to Dublin after a 125-year hiatus.
 In the late 20th century, Ireland’s distillation industry was dying on its feet, a collection of fond memories and faded glories.
 But Ireland was a world leader in distillation during the 18th and early 19th century, with a surfeit of famous names operating in Dublin.
 The city was long associated with excellent quality spirits until the 20th century dawned.
 Once thriving markets contracted or, in some cases, disappeared, a refusal to move with new production techniques allowed Scottish distillers to steal Irish thunder, made worse by a war of independence at home and prohibition in the United States.
 The last distillery of the first golden era of Dublin Whiskey shut its doors in 1976.